achrysaetos/indeedio/README.md

-# Fullstack Boilerplate
+# Job Search

-A fully functional boilerplate for any fullstack web app, built with Node, React, MongoDB, ChakraUI, and GraphQL.
+A personalized job search web app, built with React, GraphQL, MongoDB, and Node.

-Authentication has already been handled for you, so you can jump straight to the dashboard and start building (don't forget to add your config file with the `URI` and `SECRET_KEY`)!

-However, you still need to personalize the backend graphql models (`backend/models/`), the backend graphql resolvers and typeDefs (`backend/graphql/`), and the frontend graphql queries (`frontend/src/graphql/`) -- these should be your main first steps.
+Crawl thousands of open job positions and filter for specific qualities (by companies, keywords, and so on).

+*Don't forget to add your database url and api keys in `config.js`.*

+**TO LAUNCH THE SITE:**
+1. run `node scraper` in the backend directory -- runs the spider to scrape the entire Indeed website for job listings based on your input parameters.
+2. run `yarn start` in the backend directory -- connects to the MongoDB database and the Express API endpoint.
+3. run `yarn start` in the frontend directory.
+4. Go to http://localhost:3000.
+Your Express API endpoint is up at localhost:8080, and your GraphQL playground is up at localhost:5000.

-## Important directories
+## Important files

-**backend/** -- set up your database, create the rules for queries and mutations, and authorize the user

-**frontend/** -- set up the client interface and connect to your backend, handle verification of users and create pages and their components, and write queries/mutations, helper functions, and styles for the parts of your app
+**scraper.js** -- your Puppeteer spider (enter your input parameters here).
+The JSON output is stored in `apify_storage/`.

+**filter.js** -- function to filter the scraped output through the list of companies in `companies.js`.